-The Pantheon is and continues to be one of our favorite places in Rome.
+The Pantheon is and continues to be one of my favorite places in Rome.

 Drawn by its ancient allure, we trace our steps that evening to the archaic structure, but it had just closed.
 No matter; we still manage a glance inside and stand for some time just staring at it.

 It’s all you really want to do anyway.
 Just stop.
 Close out the modern world in order to let in some unknown, older one.